oesteban/hcph-sops/docs/data-collection/scanning.md

     - [ ] Put the exhaust and inlet caps back.

 - [ ] The exam is over, you can proceed with the [tear-down protocol](./tear-down.md).

+## References
+[1]: Moia, Stefano, Molly Bright, D. Phil., and Cesar Caballero-Gaudes.
+“Physiologic fMRI Signals: Friend or Foe?
+How and Why to Measure, Model and Account for Physiology.”
+Presented at the Organization for Human Brain Mapping (OHBM), Glasgow, June 19, 2022.